Military Move to Hampton Roads, Virginia? Explore These 6 Communities

 “Semper Fortis - Always Powerful.
 Always Courageous.”
-Home to the largest naval base in the world, Norfolk is a proud Navy community.
+Home to the largest naval base in the world, Naval Station Norfolk, Norfolk is a proud Navy community.
 Nostalgic red brick ranch style homes and New England inspired Cape Cod cottages are nestled among established neighborhoods.

 Traveling in and out is easy for military families with Norfolk International as the major airport for coastal Virginia.
 The city continues to revitalize the downtown district with new shopping and dining options and the Nauticus Maritime Center and Battleship Wisconsin on display.
 While setting sail around Hampton Roads, Virginia, take a look at the Larchmont neighborhood of Norfolk.

-Colonial brick fireplace.
-Original hardwood floors.
-Custom framed windows.
-These appealing interior design elements are often found in the classic bungalows of the Larchmont borough.
-With the proximity to Old Dominion University, living in Larchmont gives your military brood plenty of options for shopping, dining, and community activities.
-If looking forward to an assignment to Naval Station Norfolk or Naval Support Activity Hampton Roads, this popular Norfolk district is an ideal choice.
+Colonial brick fireplace, original hardwood floors, custom framed windows: these appealing interior design elements are often found in the classic bungalows of the Larchmont borough.
+With the proximity to Old Dominion University, living in Larchmont gives you plenty of options for shopping, dining, and community activities.
+If you're looking forward to an assignment to Naval Station Norfolk or Naval Support Activity Hampton Roads, this popular Norfolk district is an ideal choice.

-Shopping for a home or rental in the Larchmont neck of the woods can have you wondering what it is like to live here.
-Larchmont residents are sharing positive reviews on Military Town Advisor, such as:
+Shopping for a home or rental in the Larchmont neck of the woods can have you wondering what it's like to live here.
+Larchmont residents share positive reviews on Military Town Advisor, such as:

 "Old New England-like homes.
 Lots of culture and things for the kids to do.
 Safe for the kids.
 Some homes flood during storms and some do not: very far north end of Larchmont (Fairwater Dr.) does not."

 "If you're looking to live minutes from base in a family-friendly neighborhood with great schools, there is no question that Larchmont is the best neighborhood to be in.
-We are blocks from Larchmont Elementary, the Larchmont Library, and ODU where there are tons of activities to keep us occupied when [my husband] is gone!
-When he is on land, he is minutes from base, so he never has to waste valuable time each day in traffic.
-When I was working in Virginia Beach, I never dealt with traffic issues either because I was always going the opposite direction - wonderful!
-The kids have tons of friends in the neighborhood, so we are always outside playing and mingling."
+We are blocks from Larchmont Elementary, the Larchmont Library, and ODU where there are tons of activities to keep us occupied."

 "This is a great neighborhood if you have kids or without.
-You will meet lots of people walking or running thru the streets.
+You will meet lots of people walking or running through the streets.
 Kids still can play on most streets.
-Larchmont is one of the neighborhoods that do flood with hurricanes or lots of rain but it's mostly street flooding.
+Larchmont is one of the neighborhoods that do flood with hurricanes or lots of rain, but it's mostly street flooding.
 Most of the homes are from the 1930's with lots of character."

 Across the Elizabeth River from Norfolk you’ll find the military-friendly city of Portsmouth.
 Well known for the industrious shipyard, the community also boasts a quaint historic scene where you can grab a latte and stroll the streets in search of one-of-a-kind gifts or kitschy antiques.

 For military members who prefer apartment or town home living, Portsmouth offers a variety of properties within an easy walk of the waterfront seawall.
-With military families in mind, those who live in the Long Point area of Portsmouth are happy to spend less time driving to work and more time enjoying the copious amenities of Hampton Roads.
+Those living in the Long Point area of Portsmouth are happy to spend less time driving to work and more time enjoying the copious amenities of Hampton Roads.

-When moving your kin into a new place, it is helpful if the locale hosts community events where your military family can meet others in a casual and fun atmosphere.
-With this in mind, it’s easy to gather with newfound friends at Celebration Park in Eagle Harbor.
+When moving into a new place, it's helpful if the locale hosts community events where your military family can meet others in a casual and fun atmosphere.
+It’s easy to gather with newfound friends at Celebration Park in Eagle Harbor.
 The municipality of Carrollton mixes the charm of down-home country living with plenty of modern amenities.
 After a long day of work at the DoD Complex in Suffolk, cruise back over the Nansemond River to Eagle Harbor and enjoy the serene community lake, sparkling pool and well-appointed clubhouse.

 Offering apartments, townhouses and single family homes, the Eagle Harbor subdivision earns grand reviews on Military Town Advisor: